 If you ever encounter someone carrying far too much weight, if you think you are able, open your heart wide enough to say these four words: How can I help?
 They make miracles.

 [Headline image: The photograph features two people, shown from the back and from the waist down.
 They are holding hands.
-The person on the left is a dark-skinned person wearing a red top and yellow skirt.
-The person on the right is a lighter-skinned person wearing a white flowered dress.
+The person on the left is a dark-skinned person wearing a red top and billowing yellow skirt.
+The person on the right is a light-skinned person wearing a white flowered dress.
 In the background is a sky at sunset with yellow, orange, and black visible.]